 Not only is zinc essential for healthy immune system, but research suggests it may shorten the duration of a cold.
 A systematic review showed that using zinc acetate lozenges could reduce the duration of a cold by up to 42%.11

-If you're interested in learning more about how to keep your immune system healthy, please see our Immunity Advice Centre.
+If you're interested in learning more about how to keep your immune system healthy, select Immunity from the Your health menu above.